 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.

-With our Six Sigma Black Belt Certification program, not only will you develop the comprehensive knowledge needed to earn certification, but you will practice applying that learning throughout the program.
-This hands-on and project-based program will enable you to expand your knowledge in Six Sigma and turn that knowledge into action that delivers measurable improvements in business performance.
-You will practice sophisticated statistical decision-making tools and learn how to communicate and leverage results from these analysis to impact behavior, decisions and ultimately, delivery of the level of quality required for Six Sigma and customer satisfaction excellence.
+You will practice sophisticated statistical decision-making tools and learn how to communicate and leverage results from these analyses to impact behavior, decisions, and ultimately, delivery of the level of quality required for Six Sigma and customer satisfaction excellence.

 You will discuss your specific issues and challenges and identify the best approach and tools to drive improvement.
 Additionally, you will learn how to integrate the tools of Six Sigma and problem solving techniques, to engage others to deliver Six Sigma results, as well.

 This program qualifies for Professional Development Units (PDU’s) for Project Management Professionals (PMP®) and Certified Associate in Project Management (CAPM®).
 Xavier Leadership Center is a Registered Education Provider for PMI®.

 “The program is well planned and will be really useful in my job.
 The materials were presented in a way that I could relate to my job experience.”